tilemill-project/tilemill/_posts/docs/guides/0203-01-01-styling-polygons.md

 Images are stored inside the TileMill project they can be *relatively referenced*, meaning you don't need to specify the full path of the file location.
 Your style would simply be `polygon-pattern-file: url("images/water.png");`.
 Doing this also makes the TileMill project more portable, for example if you want move it to a different computer.

 <small class='note' markdown='1'>
-__Tip:__ If you want to add a pattern image to the background of the whole map, use the `background-image` property on the `Map` object:

-    Map { background-image: url("pattern.png"); }

-Like all other properties on the `Map` object, background-image has a global effect - it cannot be filtered or changed depending on zoom level.
+__Tip:__ If you want to add a pattern image to the background of the whole map, use the [background-image](/carto/api/2.1.0/#background-image) property on the 'Map' object, eg: `Map { background-image: url("pattern.png"); }`.
+Like all other properties on the Map object, background-image has a global effect - it cannot be filtered or changed depending on zoom level.
 </small>

 ### Combining patterns & fills